auth-templates/nextjs-hybrid-auth/README.md

 > ⚠️ **Project Notice**
 > This project is still under active development and is not yet production-ready.
 Expect breaking changes and unstable behavior.

-# Frontend Architecture for Hybrid Session + JWT Auth API
+# Next.js Frontend for Hybrid Session + JWT Authentication API

 This frontend is built to interface with a secure backend that employs a hybrid authentication model, combining server-side sessions and JWT-based access control.
 It ensures strong security (via HTTP-only cookies) while allowing a responsive, stateless experience on the frontend using Next.js.